wfuu/ML/README.md

-# QMSS Data Mining

-This repository contains my R codes related to the Data Mining for Social Sciences course at Columbia (Prof Ben Goodrich).
+## Coding Assignments and Practice
+###  Based on "The Elements of Statistical Learning"

+This repository contains implementation of various machine learning algorithms based on QMSS 4058 and STAT 5241 courses at Columbia.

-*Optimization, PCR, Classification*:
+*Optimization, PCR, Classification:*
 Assignment tasks are to optimize a loss function in R; run a PCR model; and explore the best model for classifying a binary outcome.

 *Smoothing, Trees:*